 Frankie Rizzo is currently an undergraduate junior at the University of Albany.
 He is currently majoring in International Relations and seeks to further his studies in the Arabic language.
 After wrestling for the University of Albany 2013-14 team, Frankie lived with his family in Seville, Spain studying at the University of Seville to enhance his fluency in Spanish.
 After college he plans on joining the military.

 Carlos Sosa is a senior majoring public health with a minor in globalization studies at the University at Albany, SUNY.
 He has always been interested in global affairs with regards to health.
 This interest has been stoked by the time Carlos spent time in Latin America, where he saw first-hand how people in the developing world live.
 He has had the opportunity to gain experience working with the disaster preparedness team at the American Red Cross.
 In the future, Carlos hopes to pursue a MPH in Global Health.

 Jordan Tymeson is a freshman at the University at Albany.
 She is pursuing a Biology degree and minoring in Spanish in French.
 After earning her Bachelor's degree, Jordan plans on attending medical school.
 Jordan is interning at GIHHR because she is passionate about researching and finding ways of resolving global health issues.
 Her areas of favorite study are environmental health and sustainable agriculture.
 She joined the GIHHR in Summer 2014 and is working on developing connections between environmental issues, health and human rights.

-Katie Waye is an undergraduate freshman in the Honors College at University at Albany.
-She is a double major in Public Health and Public Policy with a minor Health and Human Services.
-She hopes to one day receive a Masters in Global Public Health and work with initiatives in health care accessibility.
+Katie Waye is an undergraduate sophomore in the Honors College at University at Albany.
+She started working with the GIHHR in February of 2014.
+Katie is majoring in Public Health with a minor in Public Policy.
+After receiving her Bachelor’s degree, she hopes to receive a Master of Public Health and work with initiatives for health care accessibility and preventative care.